Background pattern

 • if you have difficulty breathing

-• if you have gained weight rapidly
+• if you have gained weight quickly

 • if you have swelling in your feet, ankles, or legs

-• if you have taken in the past a medicine called ketoconazole for prostate cancer
+• if you have taken a medicine called ketoconazole in the past for prostate cancer

 • about the need to take this medicine with prednisone or prednisolone